 Chocolate Chia Seed Pudding Recipe

 Allow me to introduce you to the best Chocolate Chia Seed Pudding recipe ever!
-Enjoy this easy and healthy treat filled with protein and fiber for breakfast or an afternoon snack.
+Enjoy this easy and tasty treat filled with protein and fiber for breakfast or an afternoon snack.

 Yield 4 servings